 - loss of hearing in one ear

-- ringing in the ears
+- ringing in your ears

-- difficulty focusing eyes
+- difficulty focusing your eyes

 - loss of balance